 It’s never too soon to start teaching kids healthy eating habits.
-In fact, a new study published in the journal Pediatrics Obesity reports that the way parents feed their baby can strongly influence risk for early childhood obesity.
+In fact, a study published in the journal Pediatrics Obesity reports that the way parents feed their baby can strongly influence risk for early childhood obesity.

 Researchers from Brigham Young University analyzed health data from 8,030 kids and found that formula-fed babies were 2.5 times more likely to become obese by age two than breast-fed babies.
 Kids who received both breast milk and formula were almost twice as likely to become chubby as their breast-fed peers.